midsbie/devout/README.md

 # Devout

-Devout is a powerful NodeJS build tool designed specifically for library developers.
-It streamlines the creation process, eliminating repetitive tasks and enhancing productivity by automating project setup and build procedures.
-Whether you're initializing a new project, building your library, or cleaning up, Devout provides a simple, consistent command-line interface to manage your tasks efficiently.
+Devout is a **WIP** NodeJS build tool specifically designed for library developers.
+It aims to eliminate repetitive tasks and enhance developer productivity by automating project setup and common build procedures.
+Whether you're initializing a new project, building your library, or cleaning up, Devout offers a simple, consistent command-line interface to efficiently manage your tasks.

 ## Features